 An approach to creative thinking called “forced connections” can help you overcome roadblocks and help you think “outside the box” to get new ideas and grow your business.

 How do Forced Connections work?
+Some examples

 A pair of authors, Don Koberg and Jim Bagnall, proposed the concept of “Morphological Forced Connections” in the early 1970’s.
 Their approach required the creation and use of a matrix in several steps: